Distribution of tree parameters by martingale approach: Pattern counts

 \section{Pattern counts}

-In this section we apply \cref{T:main} to analyse the number of occurrences of a tree pattern $H$ as an induced subtree in $\Tran$.
+In this section we apply \cref{T:main} to analyse the distribution of the number of occurrences of a tree pattern $H$ as an induced subtree in uniform random labelled tree $\Tran$.
 To our knowledge, the strongest results for this problem were obtained by Chysak, Drmota, Klausner, Kok \cite{CDKK2008} and Janson~\cite{Janson2016}.

 Chysak, Drmota, Klausner, Kok \cite{CDKK2008} consider occurrences of a pattern $H$ as an induced subgraph of a tree $T$ with the additional restriction that the \emph{internal} vertices in the pattern match the degrees the corresponding vertices in $T$.
 That is, the other edges of $T$ can only be adjacent to leaves of $H$.
-For example, the tree $T$ on Figure \ref{F:patterns} contains only two paths on three vertices in this sense, namely $T[\{1,5,8\}]$ and $T[\{1,3,6\}]$.
-The induced path on vertices $1$, $2$, $7$ is not counted since the internal vertex $2$ is adjacent to $4$.
+For example, the tree $T$ on Figure \ref{F:patterns} contains only three paths on three vertices in this sense, namely $T[\{1,5,8\}]$, $T[\{1,3,6\}]$, and $T[\{3,6,13\}]$.
+In particular, the induced path on vertices $1$, $2$, $7$ is not counted since the internal vertex $2$ is adjacent to $4$.
 The result by Chysak, Drmota, Klausner, Kok is given below.

 \begin{thm}{(\cite[Theorem 1]{CDKK2008})} Let $H$ to be a given finite tree.
 Then the limiting distribution of the number of occurrences of $H$ (in the sense described above) in $\Tran$ is asymptotically normal with mean and variance asymptotically equivalent to $\mu n$ and $\sigma^2 n$, where $\mu>0$ and $\sigma^2\geq 0$ depend on the pattern $H$ and can be computed explicitly and algorithmically and can be represented as polynomials (with rational coefficients) in $1/e$. \end{thm}